 There are two components to our site: The African Burial Ground National Monument Visitor Center is located located at 290 Broadway, on the first floor of the Ted Weiss Federal Building in Lower Manhattan; The outside memorial is located at the intersection of African Burial Ground Way (formerly Elk Street) and Duane Street.
 Please note, Google maps only directs you to the outside memorial, not the Visitor Center.

 The African Burial Ground National Monument is easily accessible by public transportation.
-Driving and parking in New York City is significantly more difficult.
+We do not recommend driving, as parking in New York City is difficult.

 If you are driving on the east side of Manhattan-leave Franklin Delanor Roosevelt (FDR) Drive at the City Hall exit.
 Proceed west on surface streets to Broadway.
 The African Burial Ground National Monument is located just north of City Hall at 290 Broadway.